180Protocol/codaptor/docs/getting-started.md

     If you add Cordaptor bundle to more than one node, make sure you assign different listen addresses.
     Otherwise, all Cordaptor services will attempt to bind to the same port, which will cause all but one failing to start.
 See [Configuration](./configuration.md) for details.
+3. Add Cordaptor bundle to the dependencies section of your `build.gradle` file:
+    ```gradle
+    dependencies {
+        cordapp "tech.b180.cordaptor:cordaptor-bundle-rest-embedded:0.1.0"
+    }
+    ```
-3. Run `deployNode` Gradle task:
+4. Run `deployNode` Gradle task:
    For Windows: `./gradlew.bat deployNodes`
    For Linux/Mac: `./gradlew deployNodes`
-4. Start nodes in the generated Corda network using `runnodes.bat` or `runnodes.sh` in directory `<project home>/build/nodes`
+5. Start nodes in the generated Corda network using `runnodes.bat` or `runnodes.sh` in directory `<project home>/build/nodes`
-5. Open http://127.0.0.1:8500/swagger in your browser
+6. Open http://127.0.0.1:8500/swagger in your browser

 Note when running as embedded CorDapp inside a Corda node, Cordaptor is instantiated as a [node service](https://docs.corda.net/docs/corda-os/4.6/node-services.html).
 It will use internal API